Hjorthmedh/RGCmorphology/ms/intro.md

 # Figure legends

 <!--ExampleMorphologies.eps   -->
-**Figure 1:** Neurolucida tracings of RGC obtained from five transgenic mouse lines: CB2, Cdh3, DRD4, Hoxd10 and TRHR.
+**Figure 1:** Neurolucida tracings of RGC obtained from five transgenic mouse lines: CB2-GFP, Cdh3-GFP, DRD4-GFP, Hoxd10-GFP and TRHR-GFP.
 Dendrites and soma are drawn in black, and axons in red.

 <!-- Feature Illustration.pdf --> **Figure 2:** Conversion of an RGC